yvelikova/axway-open-docs/content/en/docs/apigtw_kpsguide/Introduction.md

 "description": "A Key Property Store (KPS) is a table of data that can be referenced from policies running on the API Gateway."
 }

+This guide describes how to configure and manage the API Gateway Key Property Store (KPS).
+The KPS enables you to manage API Gateway data referenced from policies running on the API Gateway.

+## Who should read this guide

+The intended audience for this guide is KPS administrators and policy developers.
+For more details on API Gateway user roles, see the API Gateway Concepts Guide.
+This guide assumes that you are familiar with the following:

+* Database concepts such as tables, rows, and keys
+* API Gateway configuration and deployment
+* API Gateway selectors
+* Using command line tools
+* Database configuration where database storage is required

 Data in a KPS table is assumed to be read frequently and seldom written, and can be changed without incurring an API Gateway service outage.
 KPS tables are shared across a gateway group

 ## KPS architecture